-- One set of Cover Pages is required for every proposal. - o Provide the - Project title. - Total amount of funding requested. - Number of CSU campuses involved. - Amount of funding requested for non-CSU co-Pls. - This amount cannot exceed 20% of the total amount of funding requested. - Desired start date within the timeframe specified in the relevant RFP. - Provide names and contact information for the Lead PI and any co-PIs. - If a co-PI is not from the CSU, change "Campus" to "Institution/Organization" and include the co-PI's department if applicable. - Identify the research objectives the proposal primarily seeks to address by checking the appropriate box(es).
-Please choose only the objective(s) the proposed research directly addresses.
-Proposals may be returned for
+- One set of Cover Pages is required for every proposal. - Provide the - Project title. - Total amount of funding requested. - Number of CSU campuses involved. - Amount of funding requested for non-CSU partners. - This amount cannot exceed 20% of the total amount of funding requested. - Desired start date within the timeframe specified in the relevant RFP. - o Provide names and contact information for the Lead PI and any co-PIs. - If a co-PI is not from the CSU, change "Campus" to "Institution/Organization" and include the co-PI's department if applicable. - Identify the research question the proposal seeks to address by checking the appropriate box(es). - Provide name and contact information for Grants Office personnel submitting the proposal.